Music Ministry

 Worship is the core of our church life, and music is a central part of our worship.
 We love beautiful music, and we are blessed with the moving sounds of it each Sunday.
 Music has the power to allow us to feel the presence of God and to inspire our faith, expressing the otherwise inexpressible and offering hope.
 Through it we praise God and celebrate our love for God and God’s love for us.

-Southern Pines Church Choir
+Southern Pines NC Church Choir

-Our 11:00 AM service is a more traditional service, including participation by our choir.
+Our 11:00 AM service is a traditional service, including participation by our choir.
 Ours is a choir of dedicated volunteers open to CCC members and friends.
 Our choir members come from a wide variety of music backgrounds.
 Some have years of formal training and can read music off the page, and some have sung primarily around their home and learn music better by listening and repeating.
 Regardless of an individual’s music background, our choir is a welcoming place for anyone who is interested in singing, a nurturing and supportive community, and God.
 Participation in the choir offers a vital spiritual resource and forges lasting relationships with others on the journey.

 The choir fills our beautiful sanctuary with choral anthems and leads our congregational singing in hymns.
 They grace our Sunday services with their voices year-round, singing as a full choir from September through mid-June.
 They sing a broad range of music, from the masterworks of classic sacred repertoire through new compositions that honor the traditional feel of our 11:00 AM service.
 During the summer months, choir members are encouraged to offer solos, duets, trios, quartets and instrumental music.
 The choir also sings in special services during Advent and Christmas, Lent and Holy Week.
 Organ and piano solos and accompaniments complete the offerings of our music ministry.

 Our music ministry is led by our Director of Music, Robin Lynne Frye.
-Our choir meets for weekly rehearsals on Wednesdays from 7:00-8:00 PM, and warms up at 10:15 AM on Sundays to sing at our 11:00 AM services.
+Our choir meets for weekly rehearsals on Wednesdays from 7:00-8:15 PM, and warms up at 10:15 AM on Sundays to sing at our 11:00 AM services.

-We are always happy to welcome new members to our choir, and all are invited, from those of middle school age to 100!
+We are always happy to welcome new members to our choir, and all are invited, from those of middle school age to 110!
 No prior choral experience is necessary.
 To join or to find out more, please contact Robin Lynne Frye at 910-315-6049 or robinlynnefrye@gmail.com.
 You will be joining a very friendly, fun group of people who share a commitment to an important ministry of our church.

 About our Director of Music

-Recognized by the New York Singing Teachers’ Association as a Distinguished Voice Professional, Ms. Frye has served as a choral clinician and as competition adjudicator for the National Association of Teachers of Singing, the Music Teachers’ National Association and the American Choral Directors’ Association.
-She is a member of the National Association of Teachers of Singing, the New York Singing Teachers’ Association and the American Guild of Musical Artists.
-She holds degrees in voice and piano performance and in music education.
+Recognized by the New York Singing Teachers’ Association as a Distinguished Voice Professional, Ms. Frye has served as a choral clinician and as a competition adjudicator for organizations such as the National Association of Teachers of Singing, the Music Teachers’ National Association and the American Choral Directors’ Association, and is a member of The American Guild of Musical Artists.
+She is the Director of Music at Community Congregational Church in Southern Pines, conducting the adult choir and serving as organist and pianist.
+She is an organ student of Dr. Homer A. Ferguson III.
+She maintains an active voice and piano teaching studio in Pinehurst.
+Her students have found success as professional performers, in competitions and in leading roles in concert, opera and musical theater.